haydn-j-evans/docker_postfix/README.md

 I strongly suggest using a service such as [dkimvalidator](https://dkimvalidator.com/) to make sure your keys are set up properly and your DNS server is serving them with the correct records.

+## Adding TLS support to Container

+Simply place your TLS certificate and Key into a mountable folder, and then mount that into the container.
+The startup script will automatically detect the certificate and Key and will enable TLS support automatically.

 ## Extending the image

 ### Using custom init scripts